gazebosim/gz-sim/tutorials/underwater_vehicles.md

     <cp>0 0 0</cp>
 </plugin>
 ```
-The number in this case were kindly provided by MBARI for the Tethys.
+The numbers in this case were kindly provided by MBARI for the Tethys.
 We also need to be able to control the position of the thruster fins so we will
 use the joint controller plugin.
 ```xml